ECC-Pilot/documentation/source/index.md

 * Documentation about the European Campus Card
    * Design Guidelines
    * Templates for GDPR Notices
-   * Description how to join the program
+   * Description on how to join the program
-   * Description how to issue cards
+   * Description on how to issue cards
 * API for issuing European Campus Card, containing at least the DEUinfo core application
 * API for Service Discovery (central database)
 * A Verification System